standardgalactic/third-brain/_Notes/Scaling a web app.md

 - Used in order to improve the data fetch speed of frequently read data
 - In this scenario, we will go with the [[Read-through cache]]

+## Step 5: Using a CDN
+- Used to deliver static content

 ## Sources
 - [[Scale From Zero To Millions Of Users by ByteByteGo]]